 This solution ensures that the Intermediate Relay has been authenticated and established a connection to the network before serving the Remote UE (for discovery or connection), which is aligned with the SA2 conclusion.

 In this solution, the Intermediate Relay needs to obtain the discovery security materials associated with its HPLMN and multiple sets of discovery security materials associated with the HPLMN of potential UE-to-network Relay(s)/Intermediate Relay(s).

-Editor’s Note: Each solution should motivate how the potential security requirements of the key issues being addressed are fulfilled.
+The discovery solution for Model B is not aligned with the conclusion in TR 23.700-03 [1].

-Editor’s Note: The need for Intermediate Relay to obtain the discovery security materials associated with its HPLMN and multiple sets of discovery security materials associated with the HPLMN of potential UE-to-network Relay(s)/Intermediate Relay(s) is FFS.
+This solution does not address potential retransmission of protected discovery messages by an unauthorized entity.

-Editor’s Note: How the solution protects the path information during the discovery of multi-hop U2N relay is FFS.
+If the Intermediate Relay and UE-to-Network Relay belong to different PLMNs, the Intermediate Relay needs to obtain multiple sets of discovery security materials associated with the HPLMN of potential UE-to-network Relay(s)/Intermediate Relay(s).

 6.8 Solution #8: Multi-hop UE-to-network Relay security establishment procedure

 6.8.1 Introduction